waacton/Unicolour/README.md

 var contrast = unicolour1.Contrast(unicolour2);
 var difference = unicolour1.DeltaE76(unicolour2);
 ```

+See also the [example code](Unicolour.Example/Program.cs), which uses `Unicolour` to generate gradients through different colour spaces.

 ## Advanced configuration 💡
 A `Configuration` parameter can be used to change the RGB model (e.g. Adobe RGB, wide-gamut RGB)